RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>37</sup> If I do not the works of my Father, believe me not.
 <sup>38</sup> But if I do, though ye believe not me, believe the works: that ye may know, and believe, that the Father [is] in me, and I in him.
 <sup>39</sup> Therefore they sought again to take him: but he escaped out of their hand,
-<sup>40</sup> And went away again beyond Jordan into the place where John at first baptized ; and there he abode.
+<sup>40</sup> And went away again beyond Jordan into the place where John at first baptized; and there he abode.
 <sup>41</sup> And many resorted unto him, and said, John did no miracle: but all things that John spake of this man were true.
 <sup>42</sup> And many believed on him there.
 ## Chapter 11

 <sup>1</sup> Now a certain [man] was sick, [named] Lazarus, of Bethany, the town of Mary and her sister Martha.
 <sup>2</sup>  (It was [that] Mary which anointed the Lord with ointment, and wiped his feet with her hair, whose brother Lazarus was sick.)
 <sup>3</sup> Therefore his sisters sent unto him, saying, Lord, behold, he whom thou lovest is sick.
-<sup>4</sup> When Jesus heard [that], he said, This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby .
+<sup>4</sup> When Jesus heard [that], he said, This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby.
 <sup>5</sup> Now Jesus loved Martha, and her sister, and Lazarus.
 <sup>6</sup> When he had heard therefore that he was sick, he abode two days still in the same place where he was.
 <sup>7</sup> Then after that saith he to [his] disciples, Let us go into Judaea again.